 She married John Devenish who was probably a descendant of Thomas Davenish.

-John probably died and she then married a man named Kilham.
+John probably died and then she married a man named Kilham.
 Her second husband was probably a descendant of Austin and Alice Kilham.

 She had died by the time her father’s will was written.
 Her father left forty shillings “to my Daughter Susannah Killum’s child."